liammkellly/tenhou-tiles/README.md

 ## Installation

 * Host the tile and translation ressources on your web hosting.
-Note that it has to have CORS allowed or the ressources won't load on tenhou.net (if you want to use the default tentiles.work.gd server, you can skip this)
+Note that it has to have CORS allowed or the ressources won't load on tenhou.net.
+The php script serving images will attempt to set the proper headers, make sure the server allows.
+(If you want to use the default tentiles.7854.ovh server, you can skip this)
-* Edit Tentiles.js with the URL where you will host this (if you want to use the default tentiles.work.gd server, you can skip this)
+* Edit Tentiles.js with the URL where you will host this.
+(If you want to use the default tentiles.7854.ovh server, you can skip this)
 * Add Tentiles.js to whatever Userscript manager you use (tested with https://github.com/quoid/userscripts on Mac and iOS)

 ## Usage